-- Stabilizing the political and administration operation - Appointing competent senior manager, who will carry out our vision - Procure municipal fleet to ensure service delivery is done timeously - Increased the number of registered indigents - Development of the integrated infrastructure master plan - Implementation of the solar revenue enhancement project - Created a mayoral project that employed 30 community members
+- Stabilizing the political and administration operation - Appointing competent senior manager, who carry out our vision - Procure municipal fleet to ensure service delivery is done timeously - Increased the number of registered indigents - Development of the integrated infrastructure master plan - Review the SDF and land use scheme, so that we can plan for the development our town - Implementation of the solar revenue enhancement project - Created a mayoral project that employed 30 community members

 This is just a few of the milestones that we have accomplished and we are working hard as council to ensure that all the promises we made the community are fulfilled.
-Let this serve as a reminder that when we took the oath of office, we all committed to working in the best interest of those that voted us into office, we committed to be their voice and represent them to the best of our ability.

-The direction the municipality is talking will see the birth of a smart city one day.
+Honourable Councillors, the theme for the financial year 2020/21 is "Building a tech-Savvy workplace.
+To achieve this, we have to invest in our technology that we have an to upgrade it, this starts without connectivity and reliable systems.
+The direction the municipality is talking will see the birth of a smart city one day, it might not be during our term, but we would have laid the ground works for it.
 Even though there is no universally accepted definition of what exactly constitutes a smart city, there are certain commonalities.
 Fundamentally, a smart city is a municipality that uses ICT to increase its operational efficiency, share information with the public, and improve the quality of government services and citizen welfare.
 We have to start using technology to better the lives of our people, to make access to basic services a norm to them.
-Gone are the days where you have to drive to Kimberley to pay your Truworths account, today you can pay it using your phone or the ATM.
-Why can't we have the same for our people, for them to pay their municipal account online, at the local SPAR or OK Foods, why do they have to come an queue at the municipal building to pay services.
+Making it simpler for our community to pay their municipal account online, at the local SPAR or OK Foods, why do they have to come a queue at the municipal building to pay services.